dsward2/macSVG/README.md

 Demo videos.
 An Apple ID-signed application.

 Until then, macSVG can be built from source code.
+Open "macSVG.xcworkspace" in Xcode, set the target to "macSVG Debug", build and run.

 # Early adapter notes:
 Several examples are available under macSVG's Help menu with the "Browse SVG Examples..." command.